delft-dh/delft-dh.github.io/S3-Analyse-GeoData.md

+# Analyzing GeoData
-# Learning how to code
+## Learning how to code
 Learning how to work in a programming language like Python or R requires commitment and time to master.
 However, because these are highly useful and open-source tools that have applications in a broad array of disciplines, there is a plethora of knowledge available to help get started and troubleshoot challenges you run into.
-Generally speaking, you will find the information you need by searching for <the name of the library you want to use> + "documentation", or by searching a specific question on community forums like Stack Overflow.
+Generally speaking, you will find the information you need by searching for the name of the "library" you want to use + "documentation", or by searching a specific question on community forums like Stack Overflow.

 #### Here are some resources that can help you get started: